ericclack/python-text-adventure/doc/part1.rst

 - Only accept L and R
 - If the user enters something else, ask again

-OK, so update your function as follows:
+OK, so update your function as follows to fix these bugs:

 .. code-block:: python
    :emphasize-lines: 3, 5, 7-10